Peacesimon/LITA-CAPSTONE-PROJECT-2/README.md

  2. Data cleaning and removing of duplicate columns

 ## Exploratory Data Analysis
+- What is the total number of customer from each region?
+- What is the most popular subcription type by customers?
 * Analyzed the distribution of customers by region, showing the top regions by number of customers.
-* Looked at the breakdown of subscription types, including the percentage of customers on each type.
+- Looked at the breakdown of subscription types, including the percentage of customers on each type.
-* Calculated the average subscription duration and identified the longest and shortest subscriptions.
+- Calculated the average subscription duration and identified the longest and shortest subscriptions.
-* Determined the overall cancellation count by calculating the percentage of canceled subscriptions.
+- Determined the overall cancellation count by calculating the percentage of canceled subscriptions.
-* Identified the regions and subscription types with the highest cancellation count
+- Identified the regions and subscription types with the highest cancellation count
-* Summed the total revenue across all customers.
+- Summed the total revenue across all customers.
-* Calculated the average revenue per customer and per subscription.
+- Calculated the average revenue per customer and per subscription.
-* Examined the relationship between subscription details (type, duration) and revenue generated.

 ## SQL ( Querying the Data)